pnp/pnpcore/docs/using-the-sdk/webs-intro.md

 A web can have zero or more sub webs and to load these you use the [Webs property](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IWeb.html#collapsible-PnP_Core_Model_SharePoint_IWeb_Webs) and enumerate over the sub webs of the current web:

+> [!Important]
+> When you want to work with the sub web you need to create a new `PnPContext` for the sub web as shown in below sample

 ```csharp
 // Load the sub webs
 await context.Web.LoadAsync(p => p.Webs);